-Chart and cross-tab gadgets support drill down and drill up when displaying data cubes.
+Chart gadgets support drill down and drill up when displaying data cubes.
 This enables dashboard users to view detail or summary information from a data cube.
 Users choose a level of the category dimension to view in the chart.
 These categories are defined in the dimension group of the data cube.
+Cross tab gadgets and charts displayed in cross tab gadgets support drill down and drill up when viewed in BIRT Data Analyzer.

-For example, a user viewing a chart of sales data by country can drill down and view sales data by city, office, or employee.
+For example, a user viewing a chart of sales data by country can drill down and view related sales data by city, office, or employee.